drunkHatch/valws/DESIGN.md

-The program consists of three sub programs: valgrind, studnet program and gnuplot.
+The program consists of three sub programs: valgrind, studnet program and plot.

 Basic design: